ahmedelsharkawy99/Multi-mart-E-Commerce/README.md

 ## Introduction

 The e-commerce website is a fully functional online store developed using React.js.
 It provides a user-friendly interface for customers to browse and purchase products.
 The website integrates with Firebase for authentication, storage, and database functionalities.
-Remix Icons are used to enhance the visual appeal of the user interface.
 React Router enables smooth navigation between different pages.
 Redux is used for state management, ensuring a consistent user experience.
 Bootstrap provides a responsive and stylish design.
 Framer Motion adds fluid animations to enhance the user interface.
 React Toastify displays informative notifications.
 PayPal is integrated to facilitate secure and seamless checkout.

 ## Features